FCS/BCT unmanned aerial vehicles

-FCS/BCT unmanned aerial vehicles was a collection of unmanned aerial vehicles developed under the jurisdiction of the Future Combat Systems (FCS) program until it was dissolved and succeeded by the BCT Modernization program.
+FCS/BCT unmanned aerial vehicles were several unmanned aerial vehicles developed under the jurisdiction of the Future Combat Systems (FCS) program until it was dissolved and succeeded by the BCT Modernization program.

 The Class II and Class III UAVs were canceled in May 2007.
 The XM157 UAV was canceled when FCS was dissolved in June 2009.
 The final aircraft, the XM156, was canceled in February 2010, when the E-IBCT component of the BCT Modernization program was dissolved.

 Vehicles

 XM156 Class I

-The XM156 Class I was a platoon level asset that provided the dismounted soldier with Reconnaissance, Surveillance, and Target Acquisition (RSTA) and laser designation.
+The XM156 Class I was a platoon level asset that provided the dismounted soldier with reconnaissance, surveillance, and target acquisition (RSTA) and laser designation.
 Total system weight, which included the air vehicle, a control device, and ground support equipment is less than 51 lb and was light enough to be carried by an individual soldier.

 This micro air vehicle operated in open, rolling, complex and urban terrains with a vertical take-off and landing capability.
 It was interoperable with select ground and air platforms and controlled by mounted or dismounted soldiers.
 The Class I used autonomous flight and navigation, but could interact with the network and Soldier to dynamically update routes and target information.
 It provides dedicated reconnaissance support and early warning to the smallest echelons of the Brigade Combat Team (BCT) in environments not suited to larger assets.

 The Class I system provided a hover and stare capability that is not currently available in the Army UAV inventory for urban and route surveillance.
 The Class I system also filled known gaps that exist in force operations, such as: Protect Force in Counterinsurgency (COIN) Operations, Soldier Protection in COIN environment, Ability to Conduct Joint Urban Operations, Enhanced ISR/RSTA Capabilities, Hover and Stare operations.

 The Class I UAS was part of Spin Out 1 and entered evaluation by Soldiers at the Army Evaluation Task Force (AETF).
-It would have been be fielded to Infantry Brigade Combat Teams (IBCT) starting in 2011.
+It would have been fielded to Infantry Brigade Combat Teams (IBCT) starting in 2011.